 Parenting cartoon, “How do you divide up the housework?”

-After working for a design company in Tokyo, he became a freelance illustrator.
+Profile Eiichi After working for a design company in Tokyo, he became a freelance illustrator.
 He is a hard-working father who creates animation, manga, and illustrations, including winning the Yubari International Fantastic Film Festival’s International Short Film Showcase Division Excellence in Animation Award.

 Has progress been made in men’s participation in housework and childcare?
 Analysis of Tokyo Metropolitan Government survey results!

+How can we promote men’s participation in housework and childcare?
+Are there any challenges?
 Toshiyuki Tanaka, associate professor at Taisho University’s Faculty of Psychology and Sociology and a specialist in men’s studies, and Manabu Tsukagoshi, director of the NPO Fathering Japan and chief consultant at Toray Management Research Institute, analyzed the results of a survey conducted by the Tokyo Metropolitan Government on the status of male participation in housework and childcare.
 They pointed out points of concern.

 Toshiyuki Tanaka (left) and Manabu Tsukakoshi